top of page

 The really big win for the client, IMHO, was the fact that there was zero friction or loss of information between the designer and the writer.
 Because, in case you've not been listening, it was just me.

-So neither of these things happened:
+It means that neither of these things happened:

-2/ The writer wasn't boxed into a corner and forced to over-write copy to fill a large space or brutally hack great copy to fit stamp-sized boxes.
+2/ The writer wasn't boxed into a corner and forced to over-write copy to fill a large space.
+Or brutally hack great copy to fit stamp-sized boxes.

-I don't for a second envisage a regular new revenue stream for myself as some kind of words and pictures all-rounder, but I reckoned it might be helpful for business owners who were thinking of hiring a designer and a copywriter to have a few pointers about working with people from across the creative divide.
+I don't for a second envisage a regular new revenue stream for myself as some kind of words and pictures all-rounder, but I thought it might be helpful for business owners who were thinking of hiring a designer and a copywriter to have a few pointers about working with people from across the creative divide.

 The fact is, many owners will never have dealt with either side before.
 So here are a few do's and don'ts.